SnowflurrySDK/Snowflurry.jl/SnowflakePlots.jl/README.md

 # Alpha Disclaimer

 SnowflakePlots is currently in alpha.
-We may change or remove parts of Snowflake's API when making new releases.
+We may change or remove parts of SnowflakePlots' API when making new releases.

-Copyright (c) 2023 by Snowflake Developers and Anyon Systems, Inc.
+Copyright (c) 2022 by Snowflake Developers and Anyon Systems, Inc.